AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

   - 443 from anywhere user access (User Interface)

-  - UDP port 5000 from 0.0.0.0/0 or specific gateway IPs
+  - UDP port 5000 from specific gateway IPs

-  - UDP port 31283 from 0.0.0.0/0 or specific gateway IPs
+  - UDP port 31283 from specific gateway IPs

 .. tip::
-  If a security requirement dictates that security groups not be open to 0.0.0.0/0, you can program the security group to open this UDP port to Aviatrix gateway EIPs.
-You can leverage Controller's security group management to copy the IP addresses of the gateways.
+  You can leverage Aviatrix Controller's security group management to copy the IP addresses of the gateways.

 Subscribe to a CoPilot Offer